 Day 7 -- Travel day to Oaxaca

-This will be a long travel day via bus so make sure to get a goodnight sleep and depart with a full belly.
-Enjoy your last breakfast in the Zocalo or at a cute outdoors café near el barrio de los artists.
+This will be a long travel day via bus, so make sure to get a goodnight's sleep and depart with a full belly.
+Enjoy your last breakfast in the zocalo or at a cute outdoor café near el barrio de los artists.
 When you're ready, head to the bus station and take an ADO bus to Oaxaca.
-Travel time is approximately 4 hour and 50 minutes and price ranges from $20-$35 depending on time and season.
-Where to stay: for reasonable price and a centrally located place, we
+Travel time is approximately 4 hours and 50 minutes, and the price ranges from $20-$35 depending on time and season.
+Where to stay: for a reasonable price and a centrally located place, we recommend Casona Oaxaca.

-recommend Casona Oaxaca.
-If you can splurge a bit ( still within reasonable pricing) we recommend Hotel Los Amantes, they have an awesome rooftop and their own mezcal tasting bar... the cutest!
-After that long travel day, spend your night in the zocalo for live music, people watching and happy hour (depending on arrival time ).
+If you can splurge a bit (still within reasonable pricing), we recommend Hotel Los Amantes; they have an incredible rooftop and their own mezcal tasting bar... the cutest!
+After that long travel day, spend your night in the zocalo for live music, people watching, and happy hour (depending on arrival time ).
 Or if feeling fancy, treat yourself to some fine dining at Los Danzantes, a meal we still talk about months after our trip...

 Fine dining at Los Danzantes --

-Throughout our stay in Oaxaca we had 3 amazing fine dining experiences that we'll add to our itinerary daily.
+We had 3 memorable fine dining experiences throughout our stay in Oaxaca that we'll add to our itinerary daily.
 Oaxaca became our favorite city for fine dining in Mexico!
 We highly recommend having dinner at Los Danzantes!
 Ask to be sited at their outdoor patio.
-The vibe here is casual, chic and laid back in a very classy way...
+The vibe here is casual, chic, and laid back in a very classy way...